L13/vscode-diff/README.md

 	* `*` matches zero or more characters in a path segment e.g. `*.txt`.
 	* `?` matches on one character in a path segment.
 	* `**` matches any number of path segments including none e.g. `**/node_modules`.
-* `l13Diff.openFavoriteAndCompare` - Set true if a click on a favorite diff should start a comparison.
+* `l13Diff.openInNewDiffPanel` - If true a click on a favorite diff or a previous comparison opens in a new diff panel.
 * `l13Diff.confirmCaseInsensitiveCompare` - If false confirm dialog for comparing case insensitive on a case sensitive file system does not appear.
 * `l13Diff.confirmCopy` - If false confirm dialog for copying files does not appear.
 * `l13Diff.confirmCaseInsensitiveCopy` - If false confirm dialog for copying case sensitive on a case insensitive file system does not appear.